I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 He's being interviewed by healthcare reform expert and journalist Lisa Zamoski.

-And Lisa Zamoski said, What can you say to those people who believe that health insurance still isn't affordable and they're concerned that if they don't buy it, they're gonna have to pay a penalty?
+And Lisa Zamoski said, What can you say to those people who believe that health insurance still isn't affordable and they're concerned that if they don't buy it, they're going to have to pay a penalty?

-I think a lot of people may end up being pleasantly surprised because for a large portion of uh those folks, health insurance may end up costing a hundred dollars or less.
+I think a lot of people may end up being pleasantly surprised because for a large portion of those folks, health insurance may end up costing $100 or less.

 It may end up costing less than your cable bill or your cell phone bill.

-There are other countries that have you know government-run health care or have a single payer plan, in which case uh the government really controls much more tightly uh how health care is distributed.
+There are other countries that have government-run health care or have a single-payer plan, in which case the government really controls much more tightly how health care is distributed.

 There are pluses and minuses with having a private insurance system.